MetaDocencia/SitioWeb/content/en/curso/intro-ABC-online/index.md

 **There are no specific requirements for this course other than speaking Spanish.**

-When we designed this workshop, we had in mind Maria and Juan as our learner personas.
+When we designed this workshop, we had in mind Juan, Andrea and Florencia as our learner personas.

-* Maria has been a University teacher for more than 30 years.
-Given her experience, she is very required for talks and seminars.
-She is very confident using email and WhatsApp.

 * Juan splits his teaching time between delivering workshops for companies and classes at High-school.
 He has a lot of experience in technology tools, he teaches from Home.
 He takes care of his 2-yo and 4-yo daughters.

+* Andrea is 30 years old and has a postdoctoral fellowship.
+She won her first teaching position and knows a lot about the subject she will be teaching but has no teacher training and needs tools to be able to deliver the content efficiently.

+Florencia is a teacher of Information and Communication Technologies.
+She is the mother of a girl about to start elementary school.
+She knows that she needs to incorporate effective tools to update contents and formats and that would have positive impact on her students' vocation, educational and professional trajectories.

 Check out [personas](https://metadocencia.netlify.app/personas/) to read more about them.